coolnetworks/COOLForge/docs/LAUNCHER.md

 | `CoolForge_msp_scratch_folder` | Text | `C:\ProgramData\MSP` | **Yes** |
 | `CoolForge_ps_module_library_source` | Text | `https://raw.githubusercontent.com/...` | No (defaults to official repo) |

-> **Note:** The `CoolForge_ps_module_library_source` field is optional - if not set, scripts use the official COOLForgeLib repository.
+> **Note:** The `CoolForge_ps_module_library_source` field is optional - if not set, scripts use the official COOLForge_Lib repository.
 Set this field only if you're using a fork or private repository.

 ### Step 2: Create Scripts in Level.io